 - Pay during FMLA Leave - 1.
-If an employee is receiving a partial wage replacement benefit during the FMLA leave, the School and the employee may agree to have School-provided paid leave, supplement the partial wage replacement benefit unless otherwise prohibited by law. - 2.
-An employee on FMLA leave for child care or to care for a spouse, domestic partner, parent, or child with a serious health condition may use any or all accrued PTO at the beginning of any otherwise unpaid FMLA leave. - 3.
-If an employee has exhausted his/her PTO, leave taken under FMLA shall be unpaid leave. - 4.
+If a staff member is receiving a partial wage replacement benefit during the FMLA leave, the School and the staff member may agree to have School-provided paid leave, supplement the partial wage replacement benefit unless otherwise prohibited by law. - 2.
+A staff member on FMLA leave for child care or to care for a spouse, domestic partner, parent, or child with a serious health condition may use any or all accrued PTO at the beginning of any otherwise unpaid FMLA leave. - 3.
+If a staff member has exhausted their PTO, leave taken under FMLA shall be unpaid leave. - 4.
 The receipt of sick leave pay or State Disability Insurance benefits will not extend the length of the FMLA leave. - Health Benefits

-The provisions of the School's various employee benefit plans govern continuing eligibility during FMLA leave, and these provisions may change from time to time.
-The health benefits of employees on FMLA leave will be paid by the School during the leave at the same level and under the same conditions as coverage would have been provided if the employee had been continuously employed during the leave period.
-When a request for FMLA leave is granted, the School will give the employee written confirmation of the arrangements made for the payment of insurance premiums during the leave period.
+The provisions of the School's various staff member benefit plans govern continuing eligibility during FMLA leave, and these provisions may change from time to time.
+The health benefits of staff member on FMLA leave will be paid by the School during the leave at the same level and under the same conditions as coverage would have been provided if the employee had been continuously employed during the leave period.
+When a request for FMLA leave is granted, the School will give the staff member written confirmation of the arrangements made for the payment of insurance premiums during the leave period.

-If an employee is required to pay premiums for any part of his/her group health coverage, the School will provide the employee with advance written notice of the terms and conditions under which premium payments must be made.
+If a staff member is required to pay premiums for any part of their group health coverage, the School will provide the staff member with advance written notice of the terms and conditions under which premium payments must be made.

-TAS may recover the health benefit costs paid on behalf of an employee during his/her FMLA leave if:
+TAS may recover the health benefit costs paid on behalf of a staff member during FMLA leave if:

-- 1. The employee fails to return from leave after the period of leave to which the employee is entitled has expired.
-An employee is deemed to have "failed to return from leave" if he/she works less than thirty (30) days after returning from FMLA leave; and - 2.
-The employee's failure to return from leave is for a reason other than the continuation, recurrence, or onset of a serious health condition that entitles the employee to FMLA leave, or other circumstances beyond the control of the employee.
+- The staff member fails to return from leave after the period of leave to which the staff member is entitled has expired.
+A staff member is deemed to have "failed to return from leave" if he/she works less than thirty (30) days after returning from FMLA leave; and - 2.
+The staff member's failure to return from leave is for a reason other than the continuation, recurrence, or onset of a serious health condition that entitles the staff member to FMLA leave, or other circumstances beyond the control of the staff member. - Seniority in service.
+A staff member who returns from FMLA leave will return with the same seniority they had when the leave commenced.